Kerry urges Congress not to rush to renew Iran sanctions measure

 Kerry said lawmakers should allow more time to see how Iran responds to the international nuclear agreement, which went into effect only last month.

-He argued that sanctions can be imposed quickly if Iran is found to violate terms of the nuclear deal or other agreements.
+And he argued that sanctions can be imposed quickly if Iran is found to violate terms of the nuclear deal or other agreements even if the ISA is not renewed.

 Kerry was asked about reports that Iran will enjoy a windfall of up to $150 billion from the nuclear agreement as money frozen under the sanctions regime is released.
 He said the total likely would be about one-third of that level, and currently is far lower.